XGRIDS Pro Guide™ / Module 4: Positioning

 Indoor GCP Workflows

-- Verify the coordinate file is complete and named correctly before leaving for site, discovering a naming error or missing point in the office means a return visit
+• Verify the coordinate file is complete and named correctly before leaving for site.
+A naming error or missing point discovered in the office means a return visit

-- On multi-floor buildings, distribute control points on every floor included in the scan.
-Control points on one floor do not constrain drift on other floors
+• On multi-floor buildings, distribute control points on every floor included in the scan.
+Control points on 1 floor do not constrain drift on other floors